 Summary details on newly submitted and re-submitted forms can be found in cross reference Appendix B (Table A).

-For the FY 2015/FY 2016 PCHQR Program, we will continue to collect the current five measures that were used in reporting FY 2014 data (77 FR 53561).
+Based on policies included in the FY 2015 IPPS/LTCH final rule, we will continue to collect the current five measures that were used in reporting FY 2014 data (77 FR 53561).
 We also intend to collect 14 additional NQF-endorsed measures (Appendix A, Tables A-D).
 Information collection frequencies are reflected in Appendix B (Table B).

 In addition to adding one additional measure (EBRT measure), CMS will require PCHs to adopt a sampling methodology on all payer data for the SCIP, OCM, and EBRT measures.
 Collecting such quality data on all payers in the PCH setting supports the CMS triple aim by informing data-driven efforts to increase transparency and access to care and to improve efficiency and quality while at the same time reducing significant burden (64% burden reduction) when the sampling approach is applied.